-- 10.10.
 Suspension of the member of staff against whom an allegation has been made needs careful consideration and, if necessary, we will consult with the LADO in making this decision.
-Guidance will also be sought from HR. - 10.11.
-If a suspension is made, restrictions will apply to all staff, supply staff, volunteers and contractors regarding contact with them whilst they are suspended, including contact via social media, such as Facebook and Twitter. - 10.12.
-Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises. - 10.13.
+Guidance will also be sought from HR.

+Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises.

 Should an individual staff member, supply staff member, governor, volunteer or contractor be involved in child protection, other safeguarding procedures or Police investigations in relation to abuse or neglect, they must immediately inform the Head Teacher.
 In these circumstances, the school will need to assess whether there is any potential for risk of transfer to the workplace and the individual's own work with children.

-11. Whistleblowing
+13. Whistleblowing

-- 11.1.
-We have a Whistleblowing Policy which can be found in the staff area of the school network.
-Staff are required to familiarise themselves with this document during their induction period. - 11.2.
+We have a Whistleblowing Policy which can be found on the school network or on governor hub.
+Staff are required to familiarise themselves with this document during their induction period.

 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.